In-depth background knowledge from studies, glossary and downloads

 The key terms are described below

-Hypertext Markup Language.
-Text-based markup language for the formatted presentation of text blocks, images and hyperlinks, etc., which forms the basis of websites.
+HTML Hypertext Markup Language – Text-based markup language for the formatted presentation of text blocks, images and hyperlinks, etc., which forms the basis of websites.

-Catalogue of individual elements that are described, classified and displayed in a contiguous structure; in the XBRL context, the set of individual elements of a specific accounting framework (e.g. IFRS taxonomy with all balance sheet items, etc.).
+Taxonomy – Catalogue of individual elements that are described, classified and displayed in a contiguous structure; in the XBRL context, the set of individual elements of a specific accounting framework (e.g. IFRS taxonomy with all balance sheet items, EU taxonomy for classifying economic activities in terms of sustainability etc.).

-eXtensible Business Reporting Language.
-An XML-based markup language designed specifically for the creation and distribution of machine-readable financial reports.
+XBRL eXtensible Business Reporting Language – An XML-based markup language designed specifically for the creation and distribution of machine-readable financial reports.

-eXtensible Hypertext Markup Language.
-Is a text-based markup language used to structure and semantically tag content, such as text, images and hyperlinks in documents.
+XHTML eXtensible Hypertext Markup Language is a text-based markup language used to structure and semantically tag content, such as text, images and hyperlinks in documents.
 It is a new way of translating HTML 4.01 into XML.
 In contrast to HTML, XHTML uses the more stringent subset of XML as language basic.

-eXtensible Markup Language.
-Is a markup language; a standard format for documents with content that is to be machine-readable and machine-interpretable.
+XML eXtensible Markup Language is a markup language; a standard format for documents with content that is to be machine-readable and machine-interpretable.